solidfire/solidfire-docker-driver/README.md

   -o size=10
   ```

-Now in order to use that volume with a Container you simply specify
+Now in order to use that volume with a Container you simply specify:
   ```
   docker run -v testvolume:/Data --volume-driver=solidfire -i -t ubuntu /bin/bash